 History of the Present Illness

 Following the patient's brief explanation of what brought him or her to the clinic for evaluation, the practitioner should begin to search for the history of the present illness.
-Patients often describe their symptoms with simple but descriptive adjectives and phrases, such as “burning,” “tingling,” “clumsiness,” “loss of balance,” “dizziness,” “ache,” and ”knifelike pain.”
+Patients often describe their symptoms with simple but descriptive adjectives and phrases, such as “burning,” “tingling,” “clumsiness,” “loss of balance,” “dizziness,” “ache,” and “knifelike pain.”
 Practitioners should always focus on the time frame of the onset of symptoms.
 Arbitrary but very useful boundaries have been established to determine if a symptom is acute, subacute, or chronic.
-Categorizing symptoms as acute (present for days to 4 weeks), subacute (present for 4 weeks to 2 months), or chronic (present for greater than 2 months) is often helpful in establishing differential diagnoses.
-For ...
+Categorizing symptoms as acute (present for days to 4 weeks), subacute (present for 4 weeks to 2 months), or chronic (present for greater than 2 months) is often helpful ...